SCBee/universe/enmf533/lab1/ENMF 533 Prelab 1.md

 2. Explain the purpose of the void setup() command.

-- Initialize the states on the various
+- Initialise the states on the various Arduino features like pins and serial communication.
+- The setup function is executed once per Arduino reset and at the beginning.

 3. Explain the purpose of the void loop() command.

+- Execute logic that we want to perform continuously throughout the Arduino's operation.

 4. What symbol is used to compare two values (and returns TRUE if they are equal)?

+- The equality operator is `==`, which will return true if both

-5. What are the two types of input and output pins on an Arduino board?
+1. What are the two types of input and output pins on an Arduino board?
-6. What are two ways that you can add a library to the Arduino IDE?
+2. What are two ways that you can add a library to the Arduino IDE?
-7. List the 9 data types that can be defined in an Arduino program.
+3. List the 9 data types that can be defined in an Arduino program.
-8. Explain the operation of the DigitalWrite command.
+4. Explain the operation of the DigitalWrite command.